OpenNMS/opennms-provisioning-integration-server/README.md

     git tag -l

 It will give you a list of all tagged releases.
-There are several other branches which follow the the naming convention
+There are several other branches which follow the [nvie] branch pattern and has the following naming convention

 * 'master' A production-ready state
 * 'release-*' a stable release